8

 GPA Requirements

 Applicants must have a minimum prerequisite grade point average (GPA) of 3.0 or greater on a 4.0 scale as well as an overall undergraduate GPA of at least a 3.0 or greater on a 4.0 scale.
-However, as a Christian University we do offer a “second chance” program in which up to two and only two outstanding candidates with a grade point average of 2.7 – 2.99 may be granted admission to the program on a contingency basis.
-The “second chance” students (only 2) must maintain a 3.0 grade point average at the end of the first semester.
-If either of the two “second chance” students fall below a 3.0 at the end of the first semester, they will be dismissed from the program.
+However, as a Christian University we do offer a conditional admittance opportunity for two outstanding candidates with a grade point average of 2.7 – 2.99 may be granted admission to the program on a conditional basis.
+The conditional students must maintain a 3.0 grade point average at the end of the first semester.
+If either of the conditionally admitted students fall below a 3.0 at the end of the first semester, they will be dismissed from the program.

 Letters of Recommendation